librato/taxonomy/Part2/traditional/free_open/monoliths/system/zabbix.md

 ### What is it?
 Zabbix is a centralized poller designed with the needs of Enterprise business customers.
 It is a well documented system that configures via Web forms, and features first-class support services.
-It is comprised from the Zabbix server process, which schedules checks, reaps results and emits notifications, 0 or more Zabbix Proxies which distribute the check-processing load, a database instance, and the Web-UI.
+It is comprised of the Zabbix server process, which schedules checks, reaps results and emits notifications, 0 or more Zabbix Proxies which distribute the check-processing load, a database instance, and the Web-UI.